 Applicants must submit transcripts of home-school records and official SAT or ACT test scores to the Office of Admissions.
 Applicants must also submit written documentation of local school district approval of the home-school arrangement, if available.
-If any coursework is completed or accepted as degree credit at a local high school, official high school transcripts must be submitted by a high school guidance counselor.
+If any coursework is completed or accepted as degree credit at a local high school or community college, an official transcript must be submitted directly from the school.
 Based upon academic credentials and SAT or ACT scores, applicants may be required to submit General Educational Development (GED) scores.